-"All the sins of a martyr are pardoned ex-
+"All the sins of a martyr are pardoned except his unpaid debts."

 "When a nation takes to dishonesty, Allah creates in the hearts of its members fear and awe (of men); and the nation which does not give full measure suffers from starvation, and the nation which rules against justice is involved in bloodshed, and the nation breaking its covenants is defeated".